 strength of evidence (reflecting the appropriateness of the study design to answer the question and the quality, quantity and consistency of evidence)

-applicability to the question, people affected by the guideline and setting (see section 6.3).
+applicability to the question, people affected by the guideline and setting (see the section on equality and diversity considerations).

-Note that the strength of the evidence is reported separately to the direction and size of the effects or correlations observed (if applicable).
+Note that the strength of the evidence is reported separately to the direction and size of the effects or correlations observed.

 Where important, the evidence statement should also summarise information about:

 whether the intervention has been delivered as it should be (fidelity of the intervention)